UpstageAI/dataverse/README.md

 <br>

 ## 🌌 Installation
-Currently, pip install is not supported.
-We will update it soon! <br>
 Below are the instructions for **macOS/Linux**.
 Windows users can find a step-by-step guide [here](https://app.gitbook.com/o/n2RvU0RLjUkZsUbsb8hc/s/irHyocTgT4EK1aAMXB1I/installation).

 ### 🌠 Prerequisites